syscl/LinuxLand/README.md

-# Ubuntu-M3800
+# Deploy for laptops with Ubuntu

-Hola, this project is targeting for making Ubuntu on M3800 easy to use.
-And also, the deploy will make the Ubuntu more Apple-like.
-I will place optimizations for Ubuntu on both M3800 and XPS15 9530, wish you all enjoy it.
+This project targets at making Ubuntu on some specific laptops easy to use.
+After executing deploy, the script will make Ubuntu have a good user experience.
+I will place optimizations for Ubuntu on both M3800, XPS15 9530 and Asus X205ta, wish you all enjoy it.

 Don't hesitate to suggest if you have any good ideas.

+# Support models

+- Dell Precision M3800
+- Dell XPS 15 9530
+- Dell XPS 13 9350/9360
+- Asus x205ta

 # Softwares & Optimizations